The Royal Mail moves to the cloud

 To sort out the problem, Royal Mail devised a plan that would either be brilliant or career-ending: it was going to move all its users to the cloud in a matter of weeks.

-Adrian Steel, Reg reader and the Royal Mail’s man in charge of the mother of all migrations, joins us today in the studio at 11:00 BST , to talk about how he convinced his bosses, trained his users, managed the migration and still managed to get some sleep.
+Adrian Steel, Reg reader and the Royal Mail’s man in charge of the mother of all migrations, joins us in the studio on April 18th at 11:00 BST to talk about how he convinced his bosses, trained his users, managed the migration and still managed to get some sleep.

 He gives us the inside track on the project from start to finish.
 He’ll tell us the lessons he learned, tells you how to do it without causing a revolution, and why a cloud migration, in this case at least, is career-enhancing, not career suicide.

 If you’re an organisation toying with the idea of cloud, you might just learn a thing or two from Adrian’s experiences.
-Join us here today for this free event. ®
+You can join us right here. ®